The Rise Of Sunscreen Anxiety: Are We Taking SPF Too Far?

 AdvertisementADVERTISEMENT

-Dr. Zainab Laftah, a consultant dermatologist at HCA Healthcare, has seen this firsthand and reports an uptick in younger patients asking about sunscreen: “I have several Gen Z patients who are particularly anxious about skipping sunscreen due to a strong fear of aging,” she tells me.
+Dr Zainab Laftah, a consultant dermatologist at HCA Healthcare UK, has seen this firsthand and reports an uptick in younger patients asking about sunscreen: “I have several Gen Z patients who are particularly anxious about skipping sunscreen due to a strong fear of ageing,” she tells me.
 “One even admitted to wearing SPF while asleep, worried about potential UV exposure when she wakes up.”

-Is wearing sunscreen about skin health, or a fear-mongering tactic to prevent aging?
+Is wearing sunscreen about skin health, or a fear-mongering tactic to prevent ageing?

 Somewhere along the way, wearing sunscreen went from a gentle PSA to a full-blown fear-mongering tactic.
-Although seemingly well-intentioned, this messaging not only relies on fear as a motivator but it also reinforces society’s desire to resist all signs of aging.
-According to intelligence firm Circana, 70% of Gen Z is already using anti-aging serums daily.
+Although seemingly well-intentioned, this messaging not only relies on fear as a motivator, but it also reinforces society’s desire to resist all signs of ageing.
+According to intelligence firm Circana, 70% of Gen Z is already using anti-ageing serums daily.
 While popular culture has always been youth-obsessed, it’s clear that in today’s aesthetics-driven virtual world, our grapple with age has become more complicated than ever.

 AdvertisementADVERTISEMENT

-This rhetoric is constantly echoed back to us: on one hand, prepubescent children are buying under-eye creams; on the other, AI filters give us a glimpse of how we might look with wrinkles, deepening our collective discomfort with aging.
-Young people are submitting to sleeping with face masks, mouth tapes, and chin straps to freeze their skin in time, while the booming popularity of “baby” Botox, fox eye lifts, and red light therapy reinforces the message that looking youthful is sacrosanct — and easily achieved if you spend enough money.
+This rhetoric is constantly echoed back to us: on one hand, prepubescent children are buying under-eye creams; on the other, AI filters give us a glimpse of how we might look with wrinkles, deepening our collective discomfort with ageing.
+Young people are submitting to sleeping with face masks, mouth tapes and chin straps to freeze their skin in time, while the booming popularity of “baby” Botox, fox eye lifts and red light therapy reinforces the message that looking youthful is sacrosanct — and easily achieved if you spend enough money.

 Is global warming fuelling our SPF paranoia?